 Review the capital expenditure needs of the business and alternative ways of meeting this expenditure while retaining adequate liquidity.

-Ask your account to put together financial forecasts from your business plan.
+Ask your accountant to put together financial forecasts from your business plan.
 These will need to cover:

 - Sales revenue